Deserting academia: Quitting as infrapolitics

 ‘Quit Lit’ is ‘a new genre of literature made up of columns and op-eds detailing the reasons why scholars – with or without tenure – leave academia’ (Coin, 2017: 707).
 These blog testimonies outline the reasons why academics abandon an increasingly neoliberal university.
 Once I decided that it was better to go into the academy with my eyes firmly open, I was open to the idea that for students of worker resistance, Quit Lit is actually a resource.
 Unlike others staring down binary love-it-or-leave-it rhetorical questions (Taylor, 2013: 853), these academics actually left.
 However we may feel about that, these are the stories of workers who, pushed to a limit, say no (Coin, 2017: 714-715).
 What do their testimonies tell us?
 This essay then is an attempt to expand upon this realisation, as well as a plucky attempt to look at my always-muddled future with a steely gaze.

 For Coin, exit from academia represents ‘a sense of powerlessness before the growing demands of neoliberal academia’, a ‘weakness before the invasive demands of market competition’.
-But it is also ‘an attempt to interrupt the neoliberal discourse’ a ‘desire to rebel against its values’ (Coin, 2017: 707) by saying no. Exit means crossing a barrier – in Camus’ terms, a ‘borderline’ or a Foucaultian ‘uprooting’ (ibid.: 714-715).
+But it is also ‘an attempt to interrupt the neoliberal discourse’; a ‘desire to rebel against its values’ (Coin, 2017: 707) by saying no. Exit means crossing a barrier – in Camus’ terms, a ‘borderline’ or a Foucaultian ‘uprooting’ (ibid.: 714-715).
 The potential damage from staying within academia forces a response, wrenching the actor over a symbolic line into refusal-as-exit.

 Coin’s reading can be placed at one end of a continuum (Dunkles, 2017; Goldin, 2018; Loussikian, 2016) in opposition to explorations of why academics shouldn’t quit (Morris, 2015; Toly, 2015).
 This opposition sometimes bleeds into outright condemnation – including describing Quit Lit as ‘Why didn’t anyone tell me unicorns don’t exist? essay[s]’ (Campbell, 2015).

 For me though, exit in Coin’s sympathetic reading is comparable to desertion; incompatible with the status-quo, finally forsaking systemic change, the actor disappears beyond the reach of power.
 It is choosing exit over voice.
 This observation is my starting point for understanding quitting as what James C. Scott labelled ‘infrapolitics’.
 Simply put, infrapolitical acts such as these improve the position of the actor without challenging the dominant authority.
 Instead of costly open confrontation, a successful infrapolitical act is like an infrared wave, existing beyond the spectrum of what is seen and invisible to the powerful (Scott, 1990: 183-184).
-It is hidden challenges to domination, acts of resistance that seek to achieve covertly what under more favourable circumstances would be achieved openly.
+They are hidden challenges to domination, acts of resistance that seek to achieve covertly what under more favourable circumstances would be achieved openly.

 Scott outlines infrapolitics in Domination and the arts of resistance: Hidden transcripts (1990).
 This text is inspired by observations made during the ethnographic research that underpinned his previous empirical study.
 This experience attuned Scott to understanding that poor villagers behaved differently around the wealthy out of fear of the consequences of voicing their opinions imprudently (ibid.: ix-x).
 Domination… is a theoretical exploration of this understanding, a ‘dialectical and dynamic theory of interpersonal and intergroup power relations’ (Sivaramakrishnan, 2005: 324).